Fallout 76 tips and tricks: how to get the most out of the Fallout 76 beta

 Fallout 76 tips and tricks

 Fallout 76’s public beta (or “Break-it Early Test Application”) will begin late on Tuesday 30th October for PC and is guaranteed for those who have pre-ordered the game at participating retailers.
-You can find out more about Fallout 76 and everything we know about it right here.
+You can find out more about Fallout 76 and everything we know about it right here in our Fallout 76 round-up guide.
 But for those wandering into the world for the first time since the Atom Bombs dropped, you may be wondering just how to survive in this hostile wasteland.

 Tips for weapons and armour in Fallout 76